Connect with others who understand.

 Autoimmune Disease

-Autoimmune diseases that may cause swollen lymph nodes include:
+Other autoimmune diseases shown to cause swollen lymph nodes include:

 • Rheumatoid arthritis